 Week 1.
 Create an Account to Share Your Photos and Get Feedback

 As you go through this 52-week challenge it will be helpful and encouraging to share your photos and get feedback from others.
 Sites like Flickr and 500px are excellent options for showcasing and sharing your work.
-Before you dive in to the challenge, take a few moments to set up a profile at one of these sites.
+Before you dive into the challenge, take a few moments to set up a profile at one of these sites.
 Sharing your photos give you the chance to get feedback that may help you to improve.